 Here are five simple steps for dealing with frustrations in your life.

 Turn the frustration into a funny, humorous event.
-The Bible says, “A cheerful heart is good medicine” (Proverbs 17:22a NIV).
+The Bible says, “A cheerful heart is good medicine” (Proverbs 17:22 NIV).
 A sense of humor is God’s antidote for anger and frustration.

-Jesus faced constant frustrations, but he never got irritated.
-He always made time for people.
 We get so preoccupied with our own things that we forget that people are the priority in life.
+Jesus faced constant frustrations, too, but he always made time for people.